the-teachingRSE-project/competencies/competencies.md

 courses from multiple domain sciences both from within and outside their home domain.
 This enables them to quickly adapt their vocabulary and thinking to other disciplines.

-During the MSc program, students should pick an RSE specialization from the list in this paper and attend additional courses to deepen their knowledge in the field.
+During the MSc programme, students should pick an RSE specialization from the list in this paper and attend additional courses to deepen their knowledge in the field.
 Example courses for specialization might, e.g., be HPC engineering/parallel programming, Numerics/Scientific Computing, Web Development, Data stewardship, AI models/statistics, Community Management/Training.

-The program is finalized with a Master's thesis which should be dual-supervised by an RSE supervisor and a domain supervisor.
+The programme is finalized with a Master thesis which should be dual-supervised by an RSE supervisor and a domain supervisor.
 The thesis should answer a relevant research question from the domain using computational methods.
 Software development is required, and the code is part of the gradeable deliverables.
 The RSE supervisor ensures and grades